 David joined Watsi on November 5th, 2014.
-Six years ago, David joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-David's most recent donation traveled 8,800 miles to support Mong, a factory worker from Cambodia, to fund nerve and tendon procedures so he can walk again.
+Eight years ago, David joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+David's most recent donation traveled 8,300 miles to support Aung, a 25-year-old man from Burma, to fund life-saving cardiac surgery.